basho/basho_docs/source/languages/en/riak/ops/running/nodes/inspecting.md

 `riak-admin status` is a subcommand of the `riak-admin` command that is included with every installation of Riak.
-The `status` subcommand provides data related to current operating status for a node.
+The `status` subcommand provides data related to the current operating status for a node.
 The output of `riak-admin status` is categorized and detailed below.

 Please note, for some counters such as node_get_fsm_objsize a minimum of